OpenEnergyDashboard/DesignDocs/website/website.md

 - Gave name of Video 1024x682
 - Set pixels to 1024 & 682
   - This is close to 3:2.
-4:3 leaves plank space at bottom and 16:9 tends to cut off items.
+4:3 leaves blank space at bottom and 16:9 tends to cut off items.
 The chosen one cuts off footer on map but works well overall.
 - Set User agent string to Desktop choice (very important)
 - Save
 - In size, choose 100% or Fit to window.
 Auto adjust will probably do 99% and that is okay.